This backsplash tile installation project spreads over 3 separate areas of this kitchen.

 The new countertops are installed but no matching 4-6 in. backsplash because the homeowners prefer the new backsplash tile installation to start right on top of the countertop.

-This second area includes a countertop height drop to the level of a desk/table which comes in very handy for kids doing homework in the kitchen or anyone else needing a chair and desk/table height incorporated within the kitchen cabinets.
+This second area includes a lower countertop as a desk which comes in very handy for kids doing homework in the kitchen or anyone else needing a chair and desk/table height incorporated within the kitchen cabinets.

 The upper cabinets are also lowered exactly on the same area where the countertop is lowered so this will make for an interesting task of perfectly aligning the thin tile strips to sit on both countertops in full pieces and also run left-right uninterrupted from one countertop to the other.